valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/serializer.md

 **Arguments**:

-- `dictionary`: the dictionary to serialize
+- `data`: the dictionary to serialize

 **Returns**: